Rotunda

-A rotunda (from Latin rotundus) is any building with a circular ground plan, and sometimes covered by a dome.
-It may also refer to a round room within a building (a famous example being the one below the dome of the United States Capitol in Washington, D.C.).
-The Pantheon in Rome is a famous rotunda.
+A rotunda (from Latin rotundus) is any roofed building with a circular ground plan, and sometimes covered by a dome.
+It may also refer to a round room within a building (an example being the one below the dome of the United States Capitol in Washington, D.C.).
+The Pantheon in Rome is perhaps the most famous, and is the most influential rotunda.
 A band rotunda is a circular bandstand, usually with a dome.